TomasHubelbauer/csfd-digest/README.md

 Use the history API instead of hashes to avoid the problem where closing the movie popup by clearing the hash scrolls the page up (as well as general history pollution).

+Fix player fullscreen dismissing the popup for some reason (probably the scroll to dismiss handler).

+Hook up Esc to dismiss the modal.